NOTE: Public sanitary sewer is now available - check link at the bottom of the page for more information.

-Planning studies, public outreach, and preliminary engineering for the project formally began in 2004.
+Planning studies, public outreach and preliminary engineering for the project formally began in 2004.
 Final engineering began with Council award of a consultant contract in December 2007.
 Public outreach continued though the formal design phase.
 A 'Value Engineering' study recommending the existing roadway design was conducted in February 2009.
 By June 2009, the design had matured enough for the right-of-way acquisition process to begin.
-The right-of-way acquisition, environmental permitting, and design work was completed in the spring 2012, and construction started in late August/early September 2012.
-Work is expected to be completed by late fall 2013.
+The right-of-way acquisition, environmental permitting and design work was completed in the spring 2012, and construction started in late August/early September 2012.
+Work was completed in late 2013.

 Approximately 13,000 vehicles per day currently use the 137th/138th Avenue corridor.
 That number is expected to double by the year 2030.
 The overall goal for the project was to improve safety, increase traffic carrying capacity along this arterial roadway, bring the street section up to urban standards, and reduce traffic backups.
 The immediate area has limited options for northbound and southbound through traffic, with the nearest alternatives being Northeast 112th Avenue to the west and Northeast 162nd Avenue to the east.